The Balance Sheet and the Trading, Profit and Loss Account: Key Financial Statements

 Purpose

 The trading, profit and loss account helps assess profitability, operational efficiency, and the company’s ability to generate returns for its stakeholders.
+It allows management to evaluate which products or services yield the highest margins and identify areas where costs can be reduced without sacrificing quality or output.

 Example of a Trading, Profit and Loss Account